sano-jin/sano-jin.github.io/lambda/lambda.md

 ---
 <script src="lambda.js"></script>

-- This is a simple lambda-calculus interpreter.
+Lambda calculus is an absolute foundation of Functional programming languages.
+It is simple yet powerful enough to encode ALL the programs run on computers (as same as Turing Machine).

-   - input an expression and press "run" to run.
+Input an expression and press run to get the full reduction graph.

 <div id="myapp"></div>